LuxArdens/MoP/README.md

 # (NOT) Recommended mods
 YES
-+ Basic QoL mods, Long Reach, squeak through, Picker, mods to run faster, etc
++ Basic QoL mods, Long Reach, squeak through, EvenDistribution, Picker, mods to run faster, voidchest, etc
 + LTN
 + bobs adjustable inserters
 + Timetools, in case the early game takes too long for you, though it may trivialize things if you warp through everything at 64x speed so use with caution.